ydcool/dead-link-checker/README.md

         the branch of repository to check, default master (default "master") -h    help
   -l string
-        the user name of target repo path to check , for example 'github.com/docker/docker-ce' -o string
+        the link of target repo path to check , for example 'github.com/docker/docker-ce' -o string
         write result to file
   -p string